5 Tips For Copyright Infringement: Social Media Channels

 Copyright infringement on different social media platforms

-According to facebook’s terms, you as a user reserve all the rights over the content and posts you share on Facebook, and it’s your right to change the privacy settings of how the content is shared on Facebook.
+Facebook: According to facebook’s terms, you as a user reserve all the rights over the content and posts you share on Facebook, and it’s your right to change the privacy settings of how the content is shared on Facebook.
 It has also included that you grant Facebook a non-exclusive, sub-licensable, transferable, and royalty-free right to use the content.
 All the content or posts will be deleted when you leave Facebook.
 Even though Facebook has the license to use the posts and content, you have the authority with whom you want to share the content.

-The first rule of copyright mentioned in YouTube’s terms of use is that the creators should only post the videos they make, and they have the authorisation to use them.
+YouTube: The first rule of copyright mentioned in YouTube’s terms of use is that the creators should only post the videos they make, and they have the authorisation to use them.
 The users should not upload any videos that aren’t made by them or upload any content on which someone else has the copyright, such as music, programs, or videos made by others without their permission.
+If any creator violated this first rule of copyright, YouTube suspended their account permanently.
+Still, some creators violate these terms and upload content that’s not their own.
+However, the strict actions by YouTube have made copyright infringement cases on YouTube more manageable.

-The Telegram terms also do not allow its user to share any material in violation of the law.
+Telegram: The telegram terms also do not allow its users to share any material in violation of the law.
 However, over time, users have been sharing pirated content.
-Unlike Youtube, Telegram doesn’t permanently delete the user’s account after he illegally shares any content, making Telegram another alternative to Torrentz.
+Unlike YouTube, Telegram doesn’t permanently delete the user’s account after he illegally shares any content, making Telegram another alternative to Torrentz.
+Telegram can only take down the content when the owner himself claims that his content is being distributed illegally, which is an absolute concern as preventing copyright infringement cases in Telegram is challenging to handle.

-Instagram has evolved into a platform for users to promote their services or business, or it also provides financial benefits for the users who collaborate with brands and promote it on their official accounts and hence, make money out of it.
+Instagram: Instagram has evolved into a platform for users to promote their services or business, or it also provides financial benefits for the users who collaborate with brands and promote it on their official accounts and, hence, make money out of it.
 This has become quite demanding among the youths who want to make money through their posts or collaborations.

 With the increasing demand, the need for copyright protection also increases as most of the users who post their creative content on Instagram hold the copyright over it, and no one can reuse it without their permission.
 According to Instagram’s terms and use, users can only post content that doesn’t violate someone else’s Intellectual property rights.
 Therefore, the best way to prevent copyright infringement is to make content yourself.